Krishna-1k/ALU_BASYS3/README.md

 The project aims to implement an ALU with 6 different operations.
 The final goal is to display results on the seven segment display of Basys3.
 Inputs would be provided through switches on Basys 3.

 **Design:**
 I use SystemVerilog and Vivado for the design.
-There are three main modules:
+There are four main modules:

 - alu_wrapper -> encapsulates other modules.
+- alu_impl -> implements the ALU.
 - seg7_control -> logic to show results in binary on seven seg display.
 - 5hz_gen -> generate 5hz clock needed by seven seg display.